 - funfairs and amusement parks (static and mobile)

 If you want advice and information about the current restrictions or the timeline for the re-opening of the economy, please contact the Protective Services Team using our online form.

 View our business support page for information regarding government grants and funding for your business.

 The Scottish Government expect all persons responsible for a place of worship, carrying on a business or providing a service to identify and display a physical distance based capacity that demonstrates that their setting can meet physical distancing requirements.

 The Scottish Government have issued guidance on how to make the PDBC calculation for your premises.
 This guidance is subject to change subject to comments received to take into account engagement with stakeholders.

 It is essential that the PDBC is displayed with clear signage using a large, clear font at least 5 inches or 12.5cm in height (360pt) at entry points and where people may queue.
-There should also be clear signage throughout the setting to inform people if they are within a 1 metre or a 2 metre physical distancing zone and, most importantly, that everyone is reminded to observe the requirement to distance.

 “Check in Scotland” – Collecting customer details

 Regulations make it mandatory for restaurants, cafes, hotels, pubs and bars to collect and retain details of the contact details of people who visit.

 One way of making sure you collect people's details is by displaying a Check in Scotland QR code poster at your venue and asking anyone who visits to scan this QR code when they arrive.